dp-oss/Sec-Notes/Exam Objectives.md

     - Trust Model:
         - A single CA requires all users to trust the certificates issued by one CA
         - A hierarchical trust model has a root CA issue certs to intermediate CAs which are trusted to issue certs.
 If the root CA is trusted so are the intermediaries
-        - A web of trust is when users sign the certificates of other users, if you trust a users, and they trust another user, then you would trust that other user
+        - A web of trust is when users sign the certificates of other users, if you trust a user, and they trust another user, then you would trust that other user
         - A mesh is when various CAs verify one another
         - mutual authentication establishes a trust relationship between both client and server
             - the server authenticates to a client and the client also authenticates to a server